FifthEpoch/3dgen-data-quality/README.md

-# Caption Training Data and their Effects on the Performance of Text-guided 3D Generative AI
+# Captioning Methods and their Effects on the Performance of Text-guided 3D Generative AI

 #### Abstract